Ralph Miller: College career

 In college at the University of Kansas in Lawrence, Miller won three letters as a football quarterback and three in basketball.
 By 1940, he was beating the 1932 gold medalist in the decathlon Jim Bausch in seven of ten events.

 As an undergraduate, he was coached by Phog Allen.
 In one of Miller's classes, a guest lecturer was Dr. James Naismith, the inventor of basketball.
 Miller was also a member of Phi Kappa Psi fraternity at KU.

 He earned a bachelor's degree in physical education in 1942.
-He also drafted in the 18th round (167th overall selection) of the 1942 NFL draft by the Brooklyn Dodgers, but declined playing in the NFL and instead took a personnel department job with the Aero Parts Manufacturing Company.
+He also drafted in the 18th round (167th overall selection) of the 1942 NFL draft by the Brooklyn Dodgers.
+He declined playing in the NFL and instead took a personnel department job with the Aero Parts Manufacturing Company.
 When the company formed the Wichita Aero Commandos football team in 1942, Miller became the starting quarterback.

 The "flashy passer" Miller saw his 1942 season come to an abrupt end at the hands of the Chicago Cardinals of the NFL, who played an exhibition game against the Aero Commandos in Wichita's Lawrence Stadium on November 15, during what would otherwise have been a bye week.
 Midway through the first half Miller suffered an unspecified injury that forced his removal and ended his year.